KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Settings/Interface Dialog Tab

-    - Second one to setup the **Filter sources**, as where to take filter updates and where to store it on your computer.
+    - Second one to set up the **Filter sources**, such as where to take filter updates and where to store them on your computer.

     .. figure:: images/editor_gmicqt_settings_filter_sources.webp
         :alt: